fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 assumes two's complement integers, but all current Fortran 95+ processors use such integers.

-Note that the module defines a number of "binary" procedure, procedures with two bitset arguments.
+Note that the module defines a number of "binary" procedures, procedures with two bitset arguments.
 These arguments must be of the same type and should have the same number of `bits`.
 For reasons of performance the module does not enforce the `bits` constraint, but